CarlosFMalcher/CarlosFMalcher/README.md

 👋 Hello!
 My name is Carlos Malcher 👨‍💻

-🌟Brazillian Developer 🇧🇷
+🌟Brazilian Developer 🇧🇷

 🔭 Currently focusing on learning Java Script, HTML, and CSS

-🌱 I'm always seeking more knowledge and don't plan to focus on just one project
+🌱 Always seeking for more knowledge

 📫 How to reach me: